All Episodes

 And Britain looks set to be hit by bank holiday snow today.

-That they call Memorial Day bank holiday.
+They call Memorial Day a bank holiday.

 Never mind.

-After an exhausting weekend looking at the weather in Greenland, Pelosi says it's our fault, by the way, Bush's fault.
+Pelosi says it's our fault, by the way, Bush's fault.

-She saw firsthand evidence that climate change is a reality, and she hoped the Bush administration would consider a new path on the issue.
+She saw first-hand evidence that climate change is a reality, and she hoped the Bush administration would consider a new path on the issue.

 By the way, speaking of that, the Bush administration environmental advisor says the USA rejects the European Union emissions targets ahead of the G8 summit.